 |A vertically integrated conglomerate|

 [I use this example in the titles/idents vodcast.
 Usually you'll see 2 or 3]

 Just 1 ident: this was an example of partial vertical integration, with 'big 6' conglomerate Paramount handling production and distribution.

 The titles begin with (1) Paramount Pictures presents (2) a John Hughes Production.
-Hughes had already made his name, and was a big draw worth emphasizing; while the auteur theory typically credits the director with authorship, this was a Hughes film, not the rather anonymous Deutch.
+Hughes had already made his name, and was a big draw worth emphasizing for marketing purposes; while the auteur theory typically credits the director with authorship, this was a Hughes film, not the rather anonymous Deutch.

 |Hughes is the real big name here|

-The title might suggest a feminine, swirly (handwriting style) serif font ... but instead we get this fairly plain, sans-serif font.
+The title might suggest a feminine, swirly (handwriting style) serif font is likely... but instead we get this fairly plain, sans-serif font.
 We can also denote the white on black background.
 Taken together, these choices signify realism ... which the gritty, (sub)urban mise-en-scene of the opening shots further reinforces, or anchors.
 However ... the font style is similar to that associated with 1920s era glamour (see Corbert font screenshot below); these conflicting connotations arguably reflect the hybrid nature of rom-com well.
 Of course, as Stuart Hall would argue, this possible preferred reading is only open to those who recognise all these connotations.